 Using 3-D design tools, Otterness and the client were able to gain a clearer visualization of how to lay out the space as well as address any potential issues prior to construction, creating a smoother, easier and more efficient overall process.
 Creating a kitchen of this magnitude for a family who loves to entertain was no easy task, yet it was approached with an abundance of creativity and ingenuity.

 “This is absolutely an entertainer’s kitchen,” noted Otterness.

 A beautiful play of sheen abounds throughout the kitchen.
-Otterness installed cabinets with a matte twilight finish in conjunction with a white high-gloss lacquered finish on the refrigerator.
+Otterness installed custom kitchen cabinets with a matte twilight finish in conjunction with a white high-gloss lacquered finish on the refrigerator.

 “There are two, 36-inch refrigerators side-by-side, creating ample storage when getting to the grocery store is not always convenient,” she noted.
 Other appliances include a Thermador dual fuel range and two built-in dishwashers – one by each sink and both covered by cabinet doors.

 Two Galley Workstation sinks – one three-foot on the perimeter and one five-foot on the island – provide cutting boards and drain boards that slide across.
 The Perla white quartz countertops offer the perfect contrast to the darker colors in the kitchen.
 The countertop on the island is two-and-a-half inches thick, and the same countertops are used as a full height backsplash, which runs seamlessly up the wall.
 Floating shelves provide a unique aesthetic.